gardener/gardener/docs/deployment/configuration.md

 The cloud provider secrets can be stored in any namespace.
 With [`PrivateSecretBindings`](../../example/privatesecretbinding-core-aws.yaml) one can reference a secret in the same namespace, whereas one has to use [`CrossSecretBindings`](../../example/crosssecretbinding-default-my-aws-secret.yaml) when referencing a secret in another namespace.

-## Configuration file for Garden controller manager
+## Configuration file for Gardener controller manager
-The Garden controller manager does only support one command line flag which should be a path to a valid configuration file.
+The Gardener controller manager does only support one command line flag which should be a path to a valid configuration file.

-Please take a look at [this](../../example/componentconfig-garden-controller-manager.yaml) example configuration.
+Please take a look at [this](../../example/componentconfig-gardener-controller-manager.yaml) example configuration.